akalicki/akalicki.github.io/_posts/2013-10-23-pre-vs-post-incrementation.md

 2. Post-increment requires a __potentially costly copy__ operation.
 3. Most __compilers will optimize__ away this copy if the return value is not used.
-4. __Pre-increment is the safer route__ if the return variable is not needed, but __might confuse__ outside readers.
+4. __Pre-increment is the safer route__ if the return value is not needed, but __might confuse__ outside readers.

 Which increment operator do you prefer?
 Is your choice situational or part of